top of page

 MYTH AND REALITY

-Since the publication of David Lampe's The Last Ditch in 1968, a huge mythology has built up around the Auxiliary Units.
+Since the publication of David Lampe's The Last Ditch in 1968, a huge mythology has built up around the Auxiliary Units that has remained largely unquestioned.
 This has been fuelled by a desire of veterans to distance themselves from the comic impression of the Home Guard as portrayed in the TV series Dad's Army, the temptation of researchers to accept oral evidence without corroboration and the romantic attraction of 'secret armies'.
 Publishers have particularly latched on to the misplaced idea of a direct link to Winston Churchill as a marketing opportunity.
-This is discussed in detail in Britain's Guerrilla Army and To the Last Man but this website contains a number of essay on the subject.
+This is discussed in detail in Britain's Guerrilla Army and To the Last Man but the present website contains a number of essay on the subject.

 Untitled.jpg